obsidianmd/obsidian-help/en/How to/Keyboard shortcuts.md

 If you have the [[Command palette]] enabled, You can use `Ctrl/Cmd+P` to bring it up, which will show you all currently available commands and their keyboard shortcuts.

-Most keyboard shortcuts can be defined for your needs in Settings => Hotkeys.
+Most keyboard shortcuts can be customized for your needs in Settings => Hotkeys.

-The list of default Keyboard shortcuts is:
+The default keyboard shortcuts are listed below.

 Function                        |   | Shortcut
 ------------------------------- | - | ------------------